Collage of different faces

 What is CEAL?

-In the United States, COVID-19 has taken its toll on almost every community.
+In the United States, chronic diseases and other health disparities have taken their toll on almost every community.
 But some groups — especially African Americans, Hispanic/Latinos, immigrants and Native Americans — have suffered more than others.
-The Community Engagement Alliance (CEAL) Against COVID-19 Disparities is a national network of community-engaged researchers, community-based organizations, government officials and public health experts working to reduce the burden of the disease on those who are hardest hit by it.
-Funding for CEAL comes from the National Institutes of Health (NIH).
+The Community Engagement Alliance (CEAL) Against Health Disparities is a national network of community-engaged researchers, community-based organizations, government officials and public health experts funded by the National Institutes of Health (NIH).
+Originally launched to respond to the COVID-19 pandemic, CEAL teams now work to address a broader range of health disparities in communities who experience them the most.

 CO-CEAL Focus Communities